GJZwiers/regexpress/README.md

 - ability to substitute placeholders for commonly occurring groups of values
 - support for arrays of templates containing different group configurations

 This package is in early development and is being written in TypeScript.
-Suggestions for improvement or identification of problems are very welcome.
+Improvement suggestions and issue notifications are very welcome.